jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ### 10.3 Error Response Body Size

 **Error response payload is exactly 3 bytes**: 1-byte direction `0x05` + 2-byte error code.
-No opcode is echoed; no trailing context bytes have been observed in any error response in normal traffic.
+No opcode is echoed and no trailing context bytes follow the error code.

 Parser implication: when the direction byte is `0x05`, read exactly 2 more bytes for the error code and stop.
 Do not scan for a value block, and do not expect the request opcode to be echoed.